Mermade/openapi-gui/README.md

 ## Work in Progress

-Outputting to OpenApi format is not yet supported.
+Outputting to OpenApi format is still in flux, and will not preserve all data of a loaded definition.

 OpenApi-gui is a GUI for creating and editing OpenApi (Swagger) JSON/YAML definitions.